 Cherry Lane Theatre was founded in 1924 and is known as the longest continuously Off-Broadway theatre in New York City!
 Cool, right?!

 As most historical buildings in Manhattan, their story always starts with a long list of other businesses occupying the space.
+Before Cherry Lane Theatre became the longest continuously Off-Broadway theatre in New York City, a lot happened there!

 This building was built in 1836, where is started off being a local brewery spot.
 After that what closed down, the space was the home of a tobacco warehouse and later on, a box factory.